 - Monitoring and regularly reporting to the Commission on trends regarding capital flows towards sustainable investments

-- As this subgroup‘s work will need to be based on available data, this subgroup will take up its work in the second half of 2021
+- As this subgroup‘s work will need to be based on available data, this subgroup will take up its work in 2022

 Involvement of the public: External outreach and feedback

 In selecting the members, the Commission aimed to strike a balance in choosing experts with different skill sets and from a wide range of sectors including civil society, industry and academia.
 Due to a limited maximum number of platform members, it was not possible to ensure that every sector and interest group could be directly represented in all its variety.

-The Commission, together with the Platform, will therefore reach out to a wide range of external stakeholders through calls for feedback, educational webinars and targeted outreach sessions to inform and discuss preliminary findings and concepts and to receive feedback from all interested stakeholders.
+The Commission, together with the Platform, is therefore reaching out to a wide range of external stakeholders through calls for feedback, educational webinars and targeted outreach sessions to inform and discuss preliminary findings and concepts and to receive feedback from all interested stakeholders.

 In the summer of 2021, the Platform reached out to stakeholders to gather feedback on three draft reports that it has been working on

 - Stakeholder feedback on a draft report on social taxonomy

 - Stakeholder feedback on a draft report on environmental transition taxonomy.
 This draft report focusses on support for the environmental transition needed in the whole economy – it recommends further clarity on both: activities that are significantly harmful to environmental sustainability, and those that have no significant impact on it

 - Stakeholder feedback on a draft report on preliminary recommendations on technical screening criteria

 File activities to be analysed by the Platform